sdondley/ClimateChangeChat/perl.md

                                 * "hotbot" was the balls
                                     * for its time
                                         * can you tell I'm getting bored writing this?
 * Halfway home!
+Now:
-    * Go back to the top of the page to finish this!
+    * Go back to the top of the page

-* #1
-* #2
-* get links on cpan
-* go over abbreviations
-* to neovim, they go by very different abbrevations:
-    * perllsp
-    * perlpls
-* figure out how long they've been around
-* both are in active development
-* P::LS and PLS are my abbreviations
-* get github links
-* get names of developers
-* installing the language servers
+        * Follow the instructions in the TLDR; section
-    * briefly mention cpanm

-###
+        * The come back here if you want to suffer more through this tutorial to learn something

+## The gory details for those who thirst for knowledge
+* This section goes into more detail on what the code snippet you pasted above does
+* One caveat: I'm not an expert in Lua
+    * take everything in this section with a bit of grain of salt